harrisonhoward/plex-rpc-js/README.md

+**A full rewrite of this program has begun.
+This is to ensure that it is optimised to it's best while being user friendly**
 # Discord Rich Presence for Plex
 *This program runs on [NodeJS](https://nodejs.org/en/download/) (Install LTS)*\
 This program is still in early development.
 If you have any bugs or cool features please leave them in ISSUES.\